Last Updated: October 5 2024

 - "Buy back" any or all goods or services the purchaser makes or provides.

-There is this exception: "... advertising and general advice about business development and training shall not be considered as “providing locations, outlets, accounts, or customers.”
+2. Replace the "outlets, accounts, of customers" with this exception (sometimes referred to as the "Advertising-Training Exception"): "... advertising and general advice about business development and training shall not be considered as 'providing locations, outlets, accounts, or customers.'”

 Who is Regulated Under the Biz Opps Rule?